What is a Revision Knee Replacement?

 What type of outcomes should I expect from a revision knee procedure?

 Generally, revision surgeries are more complex; therefore, healing may take longer compared to your original knee replacement.
 The length of recovery from a revision knee replacement depends on your medical issues, the extent of the revision surgery, and your physical therapy afterwards.
-It can range anywhere from the typical 3-4 months of recovery to 1-2 years in extreme cases.

 Because revision knee replacement takes longer than your original knee replacement, there is a higher risk for complications during/after revision surgery.
 The most common risks and complications include: